linux-system-roles/network/README.md

   provider (`nm` or `initscripts`) .
 Setting it to `{{ network_provider_os_default }}`,
   the provider is set depending on the operating system.
 This is usually `nm` except for RHEL 6 or CentOS 6 systems.
 * `network_connections` - The connection profiles are configured as `network_connections`,
   which is a list of dictionaries that include specific options.
+* `network_allow_restart` - Certain configurations require the role to restart network services.
+  For example, if a wireless connection is configured and NetworkManager-wifi is not installed, NetworkManager must be restarted prior to the connection being configured.
+Setting this to `no` will prevent the role from restarting network service.

 Examples of Variables
 ---------------------